decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 Besides these modifiers, we need to implement the following functionality.

 - **Teleport**
 	- All teleports commands (goto random, crowd, coordinates, home) need to verify if we are on a DAO realm and if necessary change to one before completing the command.
-Its recommended to solve this on kernel directly.
+It's recommended to solve this on kernel directly.
 	- The map will show Genesis City.
 As the teleport commands, we need to check realm before teleporting through the teleport menu and change if necessary.

 - **Wizard**